-We have a great protein porridge option that can be ready in minutes, but if you really are pushed for time why not try this overnight oats recipe.
-Overnight oats can be easily made at night, stored in a jar and refrigerated- so you can grab and go!
-Oats provide a great source of slow releasing energy without the sugar and by adding a scoop of impact whey protein you can get over 20g of protein first thing in the morning.
-Try different flavours and add fruit- My favourite is rhubarb and custard with berries or Cinnamon Danish with boiled apple.
+If you’re really pushed for time in the morning, why not try making these overnight oats recipes the night before.
+Simply store in the fridge overnight so you can grab and go in the morning.
+Oats provide a great source of slow-releasing energy without the sugar — and by adding a scoop of impact whey protein you can get over 20g of protein first thing in the morning.
+Try different flavours and add fruit to make every morning a little different.

-Quinoa is high in protein naturally and often regarded as a grain to be added to savoury dishes.
-However by cookin quinoa, mixing with milk and protein you can create a high protein breakfast!
-Store in Tupperware and enjoy on the go.
-Find the recipe here.
+Quinoa is naturally high in proteinbut it’s often regarded as a grain that’s only for savoury dishes.
+However, by cooking quinoa and mixing with milk and protein powder, you can create a high-protein breakfast similar to porridge.
+Store in a lunchbox and enjoy on the go — try this tasty quinoa bowl recipe.

-Swap your high sugar breakfast biscuits and cereal bar for a homemade protein bar!
+Swap your high-sugar breakfast biscuits and cereal bar for a homemade protein bar.
 By combining oats, whey protein powder, nuts, seeds and berries, with peanut butter, a little coconut oil and yogurt/milk you can make your own protein bars in minutes.
 Check out this protein bar recipe.

 6. Protein Pancakes

-This is usually my Sunday morning breakfast if I’m on the go.
-Salmon is a great source of protein as well as essential omega 3 and essential fatty acids.
-Grab some rye crisp breads, coat with low fat cream cheese- you can buy lacto free versions if your prefer to avoid dairy, and top with smoke salmon — delicious and simple to throw together the night before too.
+Salmon is a great source of protein as well as essential omega-3 and essential fatty acids.
+Grab some rye crisp breads, coat with low fat cream cheese, and top with smoke salmon — delicious and simple to throw together the night before too.

-There are TONS of protein smoothie options for a quick healthy on the go breakfast.
-If you have a nutri bullet try combining your favourite fruits and a scoop of impact whey protein in the morning.
-If you’re a dessert kind of person try our chocolate whey or flavours such as cookies and cream with almond milk, nut butter and a banana.
-If I’m looking for an immune boost I like to combine tropical nutrigreens with pinapple whey protein, coconut water and green vegetables including cucumber, kale, spinach and green pepper with lemon, lime and kiwi!
+There are TONS of protein smoothie options for a quick healthy on-the-go breakfast.
+If you have a blender, try combining your favourite fruits and a scoop of Impact Whey Protein in the morning.
+If you’re a dessert kind of person try our chocolate whey, or flavours such as cookies and cream with almond milk, nut butter and a banana.
+Check out these smoothie recipes for inspiration.

 Chia seeds have a series of health benefits.
-First of all they help pack in the protein, but they also provide minerals such as manganese, a source of phosphorus and fibre!
-Try this delicious chia pudding recipe, once made store in a jar in the fridge overnight and grab on your way out!
+First of all, they help pack in the protein, but they also provide minerals such as manganese, a source of phosphorus and fibre.
+Try these delicious chia pudding recipes and store in a jar in the fridge overnight to grab on your way out the door.